SJSU-CADRE-CLASSES/SJSU_ART_104_S18/teams/Wakandan Meme Team/sources.md

 ## Citations
 Nissenbaum, Asaf, and Shifman, Limor.
 "Internet Memes as Contested Cultural Capital: The Case of 4chan's /b/ Board."
 New Media & Society 19, no. 4 (2017): 483-501.
 (PDF COPY IN FOLDER - BRIAN)

+Marcus, Olivia Rose, and Merrill Singer.
+"Loving Ebola-chan: Internet Memes in an Epidemic."
+Media, Culture & Society 39, no. 3 (2017): 341-56.
+(PDF in Folder)

 https://www.smithsonianmag.com/arts-culture/what-defines-a-meme-1904778/ (Godfrey)

 Gleick, James.
 “What Defines a Meme?”
 Simthsonian.com